bjackman/nixos-flake/README.md

 # Flake for configuring NixOS systems

-This flake defines two NixOS systems, one called `base` which is just a kinda minimal system, and one called `aethelred` which is intended for a specific physical machine in my office.
+This flake defines two NixOS systems, one called `qemu` which is just a kinda minimal system but with somu specific setup for VM guests, and one called `aethelred` which is intended for a specific physical machine in my office.

 ## Ccache